-The Respondent is Found "Not Responsible"
+The Accused Individual is Found "Not Responsible"

 Where the responding student is found not responsible for the alleged violation(s), the investigation will be closed.
-The party bringing the complaint, if any, may request that the Title IX Coordinator (in cases involving sexual misconduct) and/or the Associate Dean of Student Affairs (for general conduct), as applicable, review the investigation file to possibly re-open the investigation or convene a hearing.
-The decision to re-open an investigation or convene a hearing rests solely in the discretion of the Title IX Coordinator or the Associate Dean of Student Affairs in these cases, and is granted only on the basis of extraordinary cause.
+The party bringing the complaint, if any, may request that the Title IX Coordinator and/or the Assistant Dean of Student Affairs, as applicable, review the investigation file to possibly re-open the investigation or convene a hearing.
+The decision to re-open an investigation or convene a hearing rests solely in the discretion of the Title IX Coordinator or the Assistant Dean of Student Affairs in these cases, and is granted only on the basis of extraordinary cause.